tkohhh/CoreTempTelegraf/README.md

 ## Usage

+*Note: If you just want the executable and don't want to deal with the source code, it is available for download at* http://www.tomk.xyz/k/coretemptelegraf

 You can check the output of the program in a command prompt or PowerShell.
 CD to the directory where the program resides, and then enter the command: CoreTempTelegraf

 To collect the data in Telegraf, add an entry to your Telegraf config like this: